वस्तु

 Darkness of Deeds

 Imagine an event that causes the entire population of Pennsylvania (~13 million) or Illinois (~12 million) perish.
 Would that event be horrific?
 Let’s say I am picking up coffee at a gas station in Cheyenne, Wyoming, and TV screen behind the cashier displays the fatalities, petrified news anchor exhorting the magnitude of loss.
-Would that Read more ⇢
+Would that instill any ripples in my serenity?
+Well, there… Read more ⇢

 -